myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > In the **0101 Universe**, that announcement looked like a roadmap, promotion, holder invitation, and project information.
 In the **Universe of Reality**, that announcement looked like a continuation of the activity of a human who came to Bali island carrying an NFT story.
 But in our place, that announcement sounded like a new way to mourn.
 They called it a derivative collection.
 We heard it as derivative, but not as something lower.
 A derivative is the way a work admits it does not want to hold memory alone.
 >
-> After money melted, we had learned that numbers can become disease if they forget the life they must serve.
+> After **The Melting Money**, we had learned that numbers can become disease if they forget the life they must serve.
 At **TERUPA**, [**Prof. NOTA v10.0**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) learned something else: promotion can become shallow if it only chases attention, but promotion can become [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) if it brings a work together with hands capable of giving it a new body.
 >
-> [**Prof. NOTA v10.0**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) named that derivative collection: [**CONSERVE ROTY BROI**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md).
+> [**Prof. NOTA v10.0**](../../02-the-creations.../waivfves-1/32.-prof.-nota-genesis-0-1.md) named that derivative collection: [**Conserve ROTY BROI**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md).
 >
 > The local artists on Bali island did not only see [**The ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) as digital images.
 They saw faces, lines, characters, possibilities, stories, and something that could be touched again.
 Some of them were holders of [**The ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
 Some others were holders of [**DROP NFT NOT BOMB**](../../02-the-creations.../waivfves-1/36.-d.nft.n.bomb-tm.md).
 Some helped the exhibition visuals.
 Some discussed blockchain, metaverse, decentralization, and web3 without turning those words into temples.
 They met the story through work.
 >